HAKANKOKCU/PamukkyV3Server/SECURITY.md

 ## Reporting a Vulnerability

 If you found a vulnerability, you can report them by creating a new issue about it.
+But check if it was reported before or not.